 The judge found that the forester only needs to apply the CIFOA logging rules when preparing harvesting plans, and dismissed our case.

 The Forestry Corporation then started logging both forests.
-Over a year ago they stopped logging while they focused on the Great Koala National Park, and now they are back.
+Over a year ago they stopped logging while they focused on the Great Koala National Park, and recently returned to resume logging them, as well as resuming logging in the unburnt Cherry Tree State Forest (where logging was temporarily stopped by an earlier court challenge by a traditional owner).
+They have now completed logging Braemar SF.

-Under the CIFOA logging rules the Forestry Corporation only need to retain 5 small trees (>20 cm diameter) per hectare of a number of species (some of which Koalas don't even eat), with their favourite Grey Gums only listed of secondary importance.
+Under the CIFOA logging rules, for Koalas the Forestry Corporation only need to retain 5 small trees (>20 cm diameter) per hectare of a number of species (some of which Koalas don't even eat), with their favourite Grey Gums only listed of secondary importance.
 If a Koala is seen, they just have to wait for the Koala to leave its tree before they can cut it down.

 These are extinction operations.